maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 with two things:

 - Increment and Decrement operations can happen in parallel while our algorithm is running.
-In the synchronous algorithm, we could guarantee that reference counts would stay throughout the lifetime of `CollectCycles`.
+In the synchronous algorithm, we could guarantee that reference counts would stay the same for the lifetime of `CollectCycles`.
 - The mutation of the reference graph can causes the `MarkGray` function to incorrectly mark a live object as garbage.